OpenDSA/OpenDSA/RST/source/Development/GraphTraversal.rst

 Graph traversal algorithms typically begin with a start vertex and attempt to visit the remaining vertices from there.
 Graph traversals must deal with a number of troublesome cases.
-First, it may not be possible to reach all vertices from the start vertex.
+First, it might not be possible to reach all vertices from the start vertex.
 This occurs when the graph is not connected.
-Second, the graph may contain cycles, and we must make sure that cycles do not cause the algorithm to go into an infinite loop.
+Second, the graph might contain cycles, and we must make sure that cycles do not cause the algorithm to go into an infinite loop.

-Graph traversal algorithms can solve both of these problems by maintaining a :dfn:`mark bit` for each vertex on the graph.
+Graph traversal algorithms can solve both of these problems by flagging vertices as ``VISITED`` when appropriate.
-At the beginning of the algorithm, the mark bit for all vertices is cleared.
+At the beginning of the algorithm, no vertex is flagged as ``VISITED``.
-The mark bit for a vertex is set when the vertex is first visited during the traversal.
+The flag for a vertex is set when the vertex is first visited during the traversal.
-If a marked vertex is encountered during traversal, it is not visited a second time.
+If a flagged vertex is encountered during traversal, it is not visited a second time.
 This keeps the program from going into an infinite loop when it encounters a cycle.

-Once the traversal algorithm completes, we can check to see if all vertices have been processed by checking the mark bit array.
+Once the traversal algorithm completes, we can check to see if all vertices have been processed by checking whether they have the ``VISITED`` flag set.
-If not all vertices are marked, we can continue the traversal from another unmarked vertex.
+If not all vertices are flagged, we can continue the traversal from another unvisited vertex.
 Note that this process works regardless of whether the graph is directed or undirected.
 To ensure visiting all vertices, ``graphTraverse`` could be called